Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/UILineRenderer.md

 ## Usage

-Simply add the default UI Line Renderer control to the scene using "*UI / Extensions / Primitives / UI Line Renderer*" in the Editor "*GameObject*" menu.
+Simply add the default UI Line Renderer control to the scene using:

+"*GameObject -> UI -> Extensions -> Primitives -> UI Line Renderer*"

+Alternatively, add the component using:

+"*Add Component -> UI -> Extensions -> Primitives -> UILineRenderer*"

 > Pivot point for all UI Lines should be 0,0.
 Reset by new editor script.

-It is also available as a Game Component menu in "*UI / Extensions / Primitives / UI Line Renderer*".

 The control will automatically redraw it self by simply altering the points array through code or the editor as required.
 An example script to update the point in code can be seen below: